-In total, 828 cases of abiraterone/enzalutamide treatment were identified, representing 672 unique patients (i.e. 156 patients [23.2%] received both drugs during their disease treatment course).
-Among the 828 treatment regimens, 403 patients received abiraterone and 425 patients received enzalutamide.
-For those that were prescribed abiraterone, 28.8% experienced an AE (116 cases), compared to 25.6% in those utilizing enzalutamide (109 cases).
+In total, 828 cases of abiraterone/enzalutamide treatment were identified, representing 672 unique patients (i.e., 156 patients [23.2%] received both drugs during their disease treatment course).
+Among the 828 treatment regimens, 403 patients received abiraterone and 425 received enzalutamide.
+For those that were prescribed abiraterone, 28.8% experienced an AE (116 cases), compared to 25.6% in those using enzalutamide (109 cases).
 Of the 225 combined AEs, 189 (84%) patients experienced an AE during first-line treatment with either abiraterone/enzalutamide compared to 36 (16%) AEs during sequential second-line treatment with either drug.
 Of the 156 patients that received both treatment regimens, 15 patients were reported to experience an AE on both treatments.
-Time-to-event analysis (Figure 1) revealed that patients were more likely to experience an AE receiving abiraterone compared to those on enzalutamide (HR 1.33, 95% CI 1.03 to 1.73, p-value 0.03).
+Time-to-event analysis (Fig. 1) revealed that patients were more likely to experience an AE receiving abiraterone compared to those receiving enzalutamide (hazard ratio [HR] 1.33, 95% confidence interval [CI] 1.03-1.73, p=0.03).
 Sensitivity analysis was carried out among patients who did not experience both therapies and the results were unaffected (data not shown).